Aligarh: Battle of Aligarh (1803)

 The Battle of Aligarh was fought on 1 September 1803 during the Second Anglo-Maratha War (1803–1805) at Aligarh Fort.
 The British 76th Regiment, now known as the Duke of Wellington's Regiment besieged the fort, which was under the control of the French officer Perron, and established British rule.
 In 1804, the Aligarh district was formed by the union of the second, third and fourth British divisions with the addition of Anupshahr from Muradabad and Sikandra Rao from Etawa.
 On 1 August 1804, Claude Russell was appointed the first Collector of the new district.

 Administration

 Aligarh district is divided into five tehsils, namely Kol Tehsil, Khair Tehsil, Atrauli, Gabhana and Iglas.
 These tehsils are further divided into 12 blocks.

 The city is administered by Nagar Nigam Aligarh (Municipal Corporation), which is responsible for performing civic administrative functions administered by Mayor and Municipal Commissioner (PCS Officer).
 Infrastructure development of the city is looked after by the Aligarh Development Authority (ADA) administered by Divisional Commissioner (chairman) and vice-chairman (PCS Officer).

+The Uttar Pradesh Municipal Corporation Act-1959 is the Municipal Act under which the city is administered.
+AMC covers an area of 40 km².

+Aligarh division has four districts : Aligarh, Hathras, Kasganj and Etah.

 Aligarh is the headquarters of Aligarh Police Range and Aligarh Division.

-A DIG looks after Aligarh for legal condition and law; a Commissioner looks for four districts of Aligarh Division (Aligarh, Etah, Hathras, Kasganj).
+As per the Ministry of Housing and Urban Affairs, the Aligarh Municipal Corporation reported a revenue of ₹365 crore and an expenditure of ₹257 crore in 2022–23.
+Taxes contributed to 35.1% of the revenue, with 64.9% of the income coming from other sources.